 - ½ to 1 cup granulated sugar *

 - ½ teaspoon coconut extract (optional, if you like a fuller coconut flavor)

 - lightly-sweetened whipped cream and extra toasted coconut flakes , for garnish

-Preheat oven to 375 degrees F. Spread coconut onto a parchment-lined baking sheet.
-Toast for 5-8 minutes, stirring once, until the coconut is speckled with golden flakes and fragrant.
+- Preheat oven to 325 degrees F. Spread coconut onto a parchment-lined baking sheet.
+Toast for 5-8 minutes, stirring once or twice, until the coconut is speckled with golden flakes and fragrant.
 Set aside.

 - 1 cup: very sweet (traditional)